 I am grateful to the men and women who have served our country.
 Generations of men and women have fought with great valor to preserve and protect our nation.
-Many take for granted the freedoms we hold so dear and forget that those freedoms are not free.
+Unfortunately, many take for granted the freedoms we hold so dear and forget that those freedoms are not free.
 We will forever be indebted to those who have served.

+Ensuring affordable, quality benefits for military retirees is a priority of Congress.
 Many of our military retirees were promised health care for life when they joined the military.
 Veterans should receive the benefits they deserve in a fair, consistent, and timely manner.

-I have been horrified by reports of delays in basic medical screenings at Department of Veterans Affairs (VA) hospitals or clinics throughout the country, which may have caused serious injuries or led to the deaths of a number of veterans.
+I have been horrified by reports in recent years of delays in basic medical screenings at Department of Veterans Affairs (VA) hospitals or clinics throughout the country, which may have caused serious injuries or led to the deaths of a number of veterans.
 This is completely unacceptable, and these systemic failures must never again happen at the VA to the detriment of those the agency serves – our nation's veterans.